 Lorenzo believed strongly in learning and funded generously the Universities of Pisa and Florence.

 He died on April 8, 1492.
 He was only 43.
-In his last few years he suffered badly from gout, like Henry VIII of England and many prominent men of the Renaissance.
+In his last few years he suffered badly from gout, like Henry VIII of England and many other prominent men of the Renaissance.
 Gout, pain and premature dying were a small price to pay for the good food, good wine and other indulgence of life.